oracle-livelabs/common/sample-livelabs-templates/create-labs/labs/0-introduction/0b-livelabs-workflows.md

    ![Submitted](./images/submitted.png " ")

-   Workshop authors can watch the [video 2:22 – 22:40](https://otube.oracle.com/media/How%20to%20submit%20a%20LiveLabs%20workshop%20in%20WMS%20-%20LiveLabs%20Office%20Hours%20-%2002-04-2022/1_6v8qdkzp) on how to submit and create a new workshop.

-   Council can watch this [video 5:10 - 7:05](https://otube.oracle.com/media/Know%20about%20Roles%20and%20Responsibilities%20in%20LiveLabs%20Workshop%20Management%20System%202.0%20-%20LiveLabs%20Office%20Hours%20-%2001-28-2022/1_hrkwddhr) to understand your responsibilities and this [video 9:45 - 10:45](https://otube.oracle.com/media/Introducing%20LiveLabs%20Dashboard%20-%20LiveLabs%20Office%20Hours%20-%2002-08-2022/1_ebeuqq95) to learn how to change workshop statuses (approve the workshop).

-2. Council asks workshop team for *more information*.
+1. Council asks workshop team for *more information*.
 Workshop team will respond to council via the **Message the Team** tab in WMS to get the workshop approved.
   ![More Info Needed](./images/more-info-needed.png " ")

 3. Council *approves* the workshop.
 Now, workshop team can start developing the workshop.
 Refer to the notification email to see your action items.